Italian fascism and racism: Jews and Africans

 At that time, Italian fascists were not wholly opposed to Zionism; instead, they took an instrumental approach to it.
 They were hostile to it when it caused conflicts with Italy's Catholic community and they were also hostile to some Zionists when they believed that the latter were supporting British interests, but they were favourable to Zionists who opposed the British and sought Italy's support and protection.
 In 1929, Mussolini acknowledged the contributions which Italian Jews had made to Italian society, despite their minority status, and he believed that Jewish culture was Mediterranean, aligning his early opinion of Italian Jews with his early Mediterraneanist perspective.
 He also argued that Italian Jews were natives to Italy, as they had been living in the Italian Peninsula since Roman times.
 In the early 1930s, Mussolini held discussions with Zionist leadership figures over proposals to encourage the emigration of Italian Jews to the mandate of Palestine, as Mussolini hoped that the presence of pro-Italian Jews in the region would weaken pro-British sentiment and potentially overturn the British mandate.

-At the 1934 Fascist International Congress, the issue of antisemitism was debated amongst various European Fascist parties, with some being more favourable to it, and others being less favourable.
-Two final compromises were adopted, resulting in the official stance of the Fascist International:

-[T]he Jewish question cannot be converted into a universal campaign of hatred against the Jews [...]
-Considering that in many places certain groups of Jews are installed in conquered countries, exercising in an open and occult manner an influence injurious to the material and moral interests of the country which harbors them, constituting a sort of state within a state, profiting by all benefits and refusing all duties, considering that they have furnished and are inclined to furnish, elements conducive to international revolution which would be destructive to the idea of patriotism and Christian civilization, the Conference denounces the nefarious action of these elements and is ready to combat them.